 Have you tried painting the Cheriyal masks or the Chhau masks?
-The masks are exciting to paint and wear especially if you are painting on canvas sheets.
+The masks are exciting to paint and you can wear them especially if you are painting on canvas sheets.

 We will paint a Cheriyal mask on a canvas sheet and paint it with acrylic.
 Then we will punch two holes near the ears of the mask, attach a thread and tie it around our heads.